nervosnetwork/docs/docs/basic-concepts/architecture.md

 > Input cell is technically a pointer to a previous transaction's output cell.
 This is why the input cells are sometimes named `previous_output`.

-In the transaction, there is also a field named `witnesses`, which is an array of witnesses corresponding to each of the `inputs`.
-This field is used to implement the [SegWit protocol](https://en.bitcoin.it/wiki/Segregated_Witness) that can help to solve the [malleability problem](https://en.bitcoin.it/wiki/Transaction_malleability).
+In the transaction, there is also a field named `witnesses`, which is an array of arbitrary arguments to fulfill lock and type scripts' requirements to make the transaction a valid one.
+Witnesses are user inputs of the state transition represented by the transaction.

 A typical `lock` script may contain the information of the public key of the cell owner.
 To unlock a cell, the user must include a signature in the `witnesses` field.
 During the verification process, the `lock` script will recover the signature and check if it matches the stored public key, ensuring the transaction is indeed signed by the owner of the input cells.